kascez/ada-datastory/README.md

 > I think it's this lack of strong international action that concerns us, and that's very much true in the area of climate change as well.

+The island countries have proven their fear of climate change.
+They are the ones that have higher risk of being affected by water levels rising, tsunamis, and earthquakes.
+All these dangers could strike the island countries earlier if the whole planet does not react faster.

 **Statements from the Baltic countries**

 The Baltic countries have been very much involved in the battle agaings the climate change for several years.
 We can many activist, such as Greta Thunberg, fighting against this burning worldwide problem.
 Here we presented the summarized 1073 opinions about climate change, stated by people from Sweeden, Finland, Lathvia, Lithuania and Estonia.